owlcorp/hawk-auditor-bundle/README.md

    => DH does NOT log anything when you do collection->clear() and then flush()
    - option to initialize full collections on
 - logging any pauses in audit logging with reason and source (if desired via PauseAuditFilter)
+todo: add option to tag for all audit pipelines

 In other words, this bundle isn't better - it addresses the problem from a different angle and with a different architectural compromises.